VishwaSharma84/CnnClassifier/README.md

 8. Test run pipeline stage
 9. run tox for testing your package
 10. Update the dvc.yaml
-11. run "dvc repro" for running all the stages in pipeline
+11. run "dvc repro" for running all the stages in the pipeline